tintinweb/pymemscrape/README.md

 	    Verify return code: 21 (unable to verify the first certificate)
 	---

+scrape the memory for the ssl session struct:

 	#> for p in $(pgrep openssl); do python memscrape.py $p; done
 	<LinuxMemRegion size=880640 start=164278272 end=165158912 permissions=rw-p name=[heap]
 	09cab000-09d82000 rw-p 00000000 00:00 0          [heap]